How do you know if you need Chimney Repair?

 Monitoring your fireplace, firebox, and hearth for cracks and gaps is extremely important.
 If there are gaps, that could mean the chimney is moving away from the house, or there could also be settling.
 Looking for gaps on the outside is just as important as checking on the inside.
 Gaps at the hearth, firebox, or outside could all potentially mean there are gaps on the inside of the chimney that are not clearly visible.

 Many people choose to update the look of their fireplace by refacing the hearth and removing the old mantle.
 Tile, stone, and new brick are common changes people have chosen to do.

 The firebox (where wood is burned) is built to take the heat of fires.
 However, the brick and mortar can still age and deteriorate.
-Checking for cracks and/or damaged bricks is something you can monitor or have a certified professional perform a Chimney Inspection annually.
+Checking for cracks and/or damaged bricks is something you can monitor or have a professional perform a Chimney Inspection annually.
 If there is damage, new brick and mortar can be laid or a new insert can be installed to allow safe use of the fireplace.